 Growth, learning, and aspiration...

 The Campus Honors Program (CHP) offers special challenges and opportunities to a small number of academically talented and highly motivated undergraduate students.
 It fosters collaborative relationships between students and distinguished faculty through small intensive classes, a faculty mentor system for introducing students to the intellectual standards and methodologies of academic disciplines, and informal contacts encouraged by cocurricular offerings.
-CHP sponsors four series of noncredit cocurricular events: a "Scholar Adventurers" lecture series on faculty research; a "Study Abroad at Home" series of seminar-workshops centering on other cultures; a series of dress-rehearsal visits at Krannert Center for the Performing Arts; and an "International Tasting Club" lunch series.
+CHP sponsors two series of noncredit cocurricular events: a "Scholar Adventurers" lecture series on faculty research and a series of dress-rehearsal visits at Krannert Center for the Performing Arts.
 The aim is to encourage breadth and excellence from the outset of the student's college career, and to facilitate interaction with scholars at the cutting edge of their disciplines.

 Only approximately 125 new students can be admitted to the CHP each year as first-year students.
 A few additional students, however, may join the program on an off-cycle basis at the beginning of the sophomore year.
 Designated as "Chancellor's Scholars," CHP students may be enrolled in any undergraduate curriculum.
 Those who meet retention requirements continue as Chancellor's Scholars throughout their undergraduate career.
 Required CHP coursework is concentrated in the freshman and sophomore years, when students take intensive and specialized versions of general education courses.
 At the junior and senior level, when students are necessarily involved in their majors, they are required to take one advanced CHP seminar.
 In short, our emphasis is on fundamental principles and interdisciplinary connections, because the CHP is directed at students who desire an undergraduate education that is broad and general as well as professionally specialized.